Godzilla (2014 video game): God of Destruction mode

 Destruction mode consists of the player controlling Godzilla as he attacks certain stages (10 areas manually selected at the end of each round, from 25 levels), and is similar to Godzilla Generations.
 In order to clear the stage, the player must destroy all of the G-Energy Generators in the map, while also being attacked by G-Force and occasionally a boss (bosses must also be defeated to complete an area).
 Some of these stages are timed and the player must destroy all of the Generators before the timer expires.
 As Godzilla destroys objects such as buildings, G-Energy Generators, and military vehicles, he will increase in size.
 Godzilla begins the campaign at 50 meters in height, and can reach an almost limitless size.
 Bosses that Godzilla faces will be leveled at the appropriate height based on Godzilla's current size, although sometimes they are larger on the harder levels.
 But if Godzilla dies and the level is retried, the boss becomes smaller in size.
 In order to complete Destruction Mode and reach the game's true final boss, the player must exceed 100 meters in height by the last stage.
 After the credits roll the player will begin the final stage as Burning Godzilla and be attacked by the Super X3 and several DAG-MB96 Maser Cannons (also, enemies firing freeze missiles).
 After this, the Legendary Godzilla will appear as the game's true final boss and must be defeated before the timer expires and Godzilla reaches meltdown.
 After Legendary Godzilla is defeated, the game's final cutscene will be triggered.
 If playing through God of Destruction mode as the Legendary Godzilla, the incarnations switch places and Burning Godzilla is the final boss.
 In the PS4 edition, all the characters are playable, so players can choose any monster of their liking.

+Godzilla, Mothra and King Ghidorah battling each other in the game.